 Sciatica is more common among people between the ages of 20 and 60.
 It usually affects only one side of your body.
 Any movement, including sneezing or coughing, can aggravate your pain.
-To get complete sciatica pain relief, a qualified pain doctor like those at pain relief center needs to perform a complete medical check-up before suggesting sciatica treatments.
+To get complete sciatica pain relief in NYC, a qualified pain doctor at the pain relief center needs to perform a complete medical check-up before suggesting sciatica treatments.

-Risk Factors for Sciatica
+What Are the Risk Factors for Sciatica?

-- Degenerative disc disease is a medical disorder caused by the wear-and-tear of your spine over the years.
+- Degenerative disc disease is a medical disorder caused by the wear and tear of your spine over the years.
 This wear-and-tear can result in injuring or impinging your sciatic nerve.

 - Obesity, along with a sedentary lifestyle, contributes toward the bones in your back losing flexibility and becoming stiff.
 The extra weight may cause pressure on your sciatic nerve.

 - Untreated diabetes, a result of obesity, causes a condition called diabetic neuropathy.
 High blood sugar damages the nerves in your extremities, especially your feet and toes.